Polhov Gradec: Polhov Gradec Castle

-Birth of the Virgin Mary Church
+Nativity of Mary Church

-The parish church in the town is dedicated to Birth of Mary.
+The parish church in the town is dedicated to Nativity of Mary.
 It is mentioned as an independent parish in documents dating to 1292.
 It originally belonged to the Patriarchate of Aquileia and since 1461 it has been part of the Archdiocese of Ljubljana.
 The actual church building dates to 1736, after the old church burned in 1728 and had to be completely demolished.
 It was extensively renovated in 2000.

 Notable people

 Notable people that were born or lived in Polhov Gradec include: